 - The PM allocates ministerial positions.
-In the Labor Party, the ministry is elected by the Caucus, whereas a Liberal leader is able to choose ministers from within the parliamentary party.
+In the Labor Party, the ministry was traditionally elected by the Caucus, although Prime Ministers Kevin Rudd and Julia Gillard chose their ministries.
+A Liberal leader is free to choose ministers from within the parliamentary party.

 - The PM chairs the Cabinet, determines the Cabinet agenda and oversees the work of the government.
 In this, the PM is supported by the Department of Prime Minister and Cabinet.

 - The PM chooses election dates.
 Both parties allow the PM complete discretion to determine election timing.

 - The PM is the public face and spokesperson for the government, both domestically and internationally.
 Even though a Foreign Minister is appointed, the PM usually takes on the role of international spokesperson for the nation.

 - The PM’s position assumes power and prestige because the media focuses on the PM.
 This means that the PM is able to go over the head of his colleagues and party and communicate directly with the electorate.

 - The PM has the power of patronage.
 In Australia, positions such as Governor-General, judge of the High Court, Chairman of the ABC, etc., fall within the gift of the prime minister.